Certified Bank Statement Translation

 • Result: lower word count and lower price.

-For Mortgages, KYC and Universities
+For mortgages, KYC and anti-money laundering checks

 • Often require a full translation, including all line items.